IRIT is a geometric modeling environment that allows one to model

 |Matching.
 The inter-correspondance between two freeform curves is of importance in various applications from modeling (ruled and blend surfaces), through graphics (morphing), to computation geometry (offset computation).|

 |Illustrt.
 Line drawings is a neglected area of computer graphics.
 Illustrt is a tool developed with the aid of IRIT, and now is part of IRIT, to automatically generate line drawings with special effects such as width/size and intensity depth cueing, Z sorting, and end of edge clipping etc.|

-The system is written in C and is running on virtually all Unix environments, including but not limited to SUN, SGI, Linux, HP, IBM RS6000, and i386 SVR4, using either X11 or, when available, (Open-)GL.
-In addition, other environments such as Win95-XP, CYGWIN, and OS2 using IBM PC 386 and above or 68xxx AMIGA are also supported.
+The system is written in C and is running on Windows 95 to Windows 8 (using a whole variety of VC compilers), and on virtually all Unix environments, including but not limited to SUN, SGI, Linux, HP, IBM RS6000, and i386 SVR4, using either X11/XMotif and/or, when available, (Open-)GL.
+In addition, other environments such as CYGWIN, and OS2 using IBM PC 386 and above or 68xxx AMIGA are also supported.

 The IRIT modeling package was exploited for a whole variety of research activities.
 A list of published papers and reports can be found in Reports and Papers.

 Interested in geometric data sets in IRIT format?

 BECAUSE IRIT AND ITS SUPPORTING TOOLS AS DOCUMENTED IN THIS